zerobikappa/krita-python-auto-complete/README.md

 2 directories, 2 files
 ```

-(6) (Optional) After first run the script, the setting of Krita source code path will be saved in `/tmp/kritaHomeDirSave.py`(for Linux) or `C:\Users\AppData\Local\Temp\kritaHomeDirSave.py`(for Windows).
+(6) (Optional) Once run the script, the Krita source code path you selected will be saved in `/tmp/kritaHomeDirSave.py`(for Linux) or `C:\Users\AppData\Local\Temp\kritaHomeDirSave.py`(for Windows).
 When you run the script again, it will not ask you again for the source code path, unless you remove the `kritaHomeDirSave.py` or reboot your computer.

 If you want to build the `krita.pyi` in non-interactive session (such as `CI` or `github action`), you can prepare the `kritaHomeDirSave.py` file in advance.
 For example: